From the Editor

 Share what you have learned about the complications you have encountered.
 Share articles you feel might be worth reading or websites worth visiting.
 Here is the first question we ask.

 What complications had the most profound impact during your version of PRP?
+Please use “Leave a Reply” to share what you have learned dealing with other pre-existing diseases while being treated for PRP.

 Bill M (Plano, TX)